ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 1. Use the `/ain withdraw` command in Discord.
 2. Enter your AI Network wallet address.
-3. Specify the withdrawal amount (Minimum: 500 AIN).
+3. Specify the withdrawal amount (minimum: 500 AIN).
 4. Confirm the transaction.

 ## Step 5.
 Create your app